 Building Sustainable Cities: The Rise of Plastic Lumber

-Cities are often the last place people think of when it comes to sustainability.
+Sustainable cities are a new way to build sustainability into projects.
 With so many occupants, cities easily contribute to large amounts of air pollution and food waste.
 But since cities continue to remain popular due to their social and economic options, the choice is not whether cities should exist, but how they can be re-thought and re-planned in order to have a positive rather than negative effect on the environment.

 There are several key factors that help cities be more sustainable.
 Providing green spaces, creating food sourcing options, and having public transit are three big ways that cities can be more eco-friendly.
 When constructing these sustainable factors, materials can be chosen that will further enhance the green goal of the projects.
 Plastic lumber is one such material, since it’s made of recycled materials and can easily replace traditional wood in both aesthetics and utility.
 The rise of plastic lumber in building sustainable cities is a step into an eco-friendlier future.